bramptonsouthwest/lego-robotics/README.md

 ### BEG-04 - Perimeter Forward (FWD)

-In this module, students will program their robot to move forward until it detects an obstacle using distance sensors.
+In this module, students will program their robot to move forward until it detects an obstacle using ultrasonic (distance) sensors.
 This activity introduces basic sensor-based navigation and teaches students how to integrate sensor feedback into their robot's movement, making it suitable for controlled environments.

 **Outcomes:**

 1. **Program Forward Movement:**
    - **Continuous Forward Motion:** Learn to program the robot to move forward continuously using Motor (blue) blocks.
 This foundational skill prepares students for integrating sensor feedback into the robot’s movement.

-2. **Use Distance Sensors:**
+2. **Use ultrasonic (distance) sensors:**
-   - **Obstacle Detection:** Discover how to use distance sensors to detect obstacles.
+   - **Obstacle Detection:** Discover how to use ultrasonic (distance) sensors to detect obstacles.
 Students will program the robot to stop moving forward when it senses a wall or obstacle in its path.

 3. **Implement Turning Mechanism:**
    - **Turning on Detection:** After detecting a wall, the robot will turn on the spot clockwise to face 90º from its initial direction.
 This turning maneuver is crucial for navigating around the perimeter of a defined area.